-there had been many innovations, all of which affects all Internet users, whether as professionals, online shoppers, or on-line bank users, thus it is important that all Internet users in Vanuatu must participate in such discussion.
+there had been many innovations, all of which affects all Internet users, whether as professionals, online shoppers, or on-line bank users, thus it is important that all Internet users in Vanuatu participate in such discussion.

-In addition, Vanuatu IGF is unique platform of discussion, and has the ability to facilitate discourse between representatives of the government, intergovernmental organizations, private companies, the technical community and civil society organizations that deal with or are interested in Internet governance related public policy issues.
+In addition, Vanuatu IGF is a unique platform of discussion, and has the ability to facilitate discourse between representatives of the government, intergovernmental organizations, private companies, the technical community and civil society organizations that deal with or are interested in Internet governance related public policy issues.
 VanIGF gatherings, also discussed proposed responses that includes regulatory frameworks, potential risks, global trends, as well as best and worst practices that had been adopted or might currently be under discussion.
-Other topics Van IGF gatherings discussed are topics such as the impact of recommendations and other documents adopted in the previous forums within the Internet governance ecosystem.
+Other topics of interests discussed during Van IGF gatherings includes topics such as the impact of recommendations and other documents adopted in previous forums within the Internet governance ecosystem.

 Key Issues Discussed